 Juli Fellows, Ph.D. has been an independent organizational consultant since 1993.
 She specializes in meeting facilitation, strategic planning and conflict resolution.
 She is a well-trained and experienced mediator who has helped dozens of organizations and several hundred individuals work through important conflicts in productive ways.
 Juli is particularly experienced in designing and facilitating complex collaborative processes around public policy issues involving multiple, diverse stakeholders.
 For the past five years Juli has been a skills coach for the Leadership Austin Essential class teaching dialogue skills as part of their year-long curriculum.

-Stephanie Nestlerode is founding partner of Omega Point International, Inc., a consulting firm dedicated to giving voice to those impacted by a decision.
+Stephanie Nestlerode is a founding partner of Omega Point International, Inc., a consulting firm dedicated to giving voice to those impacted by a decision.
 She has been a strategic planner for over thirty years in a wide variety of settings - multi-hospital systems, utilities, academics, government, associations, and community collaborations.
 She specializes in taking organizational performance and community health to the next level.
 Her education includes a Bachelors Degree in Social Work from the University of Oklahoma, a Masters Degree in Social Work Administration from the University of Wisconsin - Madison, and a Certificate in Gerontology and Marketing from the University of South Carolina.